strands-agents/mcp-server/src/strands_mcp_server/content/tools.md

 ### 3. Example Built-in Tools

-Strands offers an optional example tools package `strands-agents-tools` which includes pre-built tools to get started quickly experimenting with agents and tools during development.
+Strands offers an optional example tools package `strands-agents-tools`, which includes pre-built tools to get started quickly experimenting with agents and tools during development.

 Install the `strands-agents-tools` package by running: